edg1983/GREEN-VARAN/README.md

 #### GREEN-VARAN
 **Genomic Regulatory Elements ENcyclopedia VARiant ANnotation** Annotate non-coding regulatory variants in a VCF with information from GREEN-DB
-- possibily controlled genes
+- possibly controlled genes
 - overlapping regulatory region IDs and data sources
 - overlapping regulatory regions max constraint value

 #### GREEN-VARAN workflow
-**A Nextflow workflow for complete VCF processing** Given a VCF, ideally annotated for gene consequnce with snpEff or bcftools, the workflow can be used to automate processing:
+**A Nextflow workflow for complete VCF processing** Given a VCF, ideally annotated for gene consequences with snpEff or bcftools, the workflow can be used to automate processing:
 - annotate with functional regions (TFBS, DNase, UCNE)
 - annotate with the 3 best non-coding variant prediction scores (ncER, FATHMM-MKL, ReMM)
 - annotate population AF from gnomAD genomes